murko-a/Surrogate-model-piston-cycle/README.md

                     [30,0.009,0.004,4800,99000,296,348]])
  sm.predict_multiple('RFR','SVR' ,'KNR', predict_data = mult_data)
 ```
-If we want to get the performance evaluation of surrogate models and also plot it, we have two options of plot:
+<p align="justify">If we want to get the performance evaluation of surrogate models and also plot it, we have two options of plot:</p>

 * boxplot plot
 * lolipop plot